An art /science hybrid exhibition on the theme of mitochondria

 6 Creekside, Deptford, London SE8 4SA

-In the beginning, over a billion years ago, life was nothing but green slime.
-Consisting of mats of bacteria, they didn’t do very much but were good at staying alive.
-Then, after a few million years, one of these decided it would be a good idea to live inside of another.
-These were called mitochondria.
-They provided energy to the host and in return were granted protection from the elements and various predators.
+Life was nothing but green slime over a billion years ago during the Archaen period.
+This was known as the 'Boring Billions'.
+They didn't do very much but were good at staying alive.
+Then, over time, one of these decided they could live inside of other cells and were called mitochondria.
+They provided energy to the host and shared DNA.
+In return they 4were granted protection from the elements and various predators.

 This exhibition is part of an occasional series exploring different aspects of science and natural philosophy within an art environment.
 These can be found on the Cipango website and cover several topics.
 Cipango was the ancient name of Japan, a place that Columbus was trying to reach when he accidentally discovered America.
 Essentially it was a place in the East reached by going West and contrarian in nature.